pwncollege/dojo/challenge/windows/README.md

 The challenge mount is also used to pass the flag and information about whether practice mode is enabled to the VM.
 The startup script will secure the flag in `C:\flag` prior to starting SSH.

+## Adding Functionality to the build process

+The build time for the Windows layers is quite long.
+As such, consider carefully where in the build process your changes must occur.

+`setup.ps1`: This runs during the windows installation as NT AUTHORITY\SYSTEM.
+Commands running during this phase may not behave as expected due to execution occurring during installation via Autounattend.xml.

+`post_install.ps1` and `post_install.sh`: These files run **AFTER** the windows installation has completed, and changes will be saved in the docker image.
+Commands executed in `post_install.ps1` are executed as the `hacker` user while the user is still part of the `Administrators` group.
+If possible, this is the best location to place changes.  **WARNING:** it has been observed that using `Copy-Item` can result in invalid/corrupted data being copied to the destination location.

+`startup.ps1`: This is executed during challenge container runtime every time the windows VM is started.
+This file is also responsible for removing the `hacker` user from the `Administrators` group, dropping permissions.
+Adding work to this file will increase windows VM startup time and should be avoided if possible.

 ## Building process

 The build process first repackages Red Hat's `virtio-win-tools` CDROM ISO, which contains needed drivers and executables, in the format that windows expects.